kwea123/nerf_pl/README.md

 The speed is measure on 1 RTX2080Ti.
 Detailed profile can be found in [release](https://github.com/kwea123/nerf_pl/releases).
 Training memory is largely reduced, since the original repo loads the whole data to GPU at the beginning, while we only pass batches to GPU every step.

-## Notes on difference with the original repo

-The learning rate decay in the original repo is **by step**, which means it decreases every step, here I use learning rate decay **by epoch**, which means it changes only at the end of 1 epoch.

 # Testing

 See [test.ipynb](test.ipynb) for a simple view synthesis and depth prediction on 1 image.